mugane-wahome/Python-projects/README.md

 ## Description
 <p >
- This project implements a linear regression model to predict temperature based on various environmental variables.
+ This project implements a multivariate regression model to predict temperature levels based on various environmental variables.
 It leverages the scikit-learn library in Python to train the model and evaluate its performance on unseen data.
 </p>

 ## Key Functionalities: